Rebilly/rebilly-js-sdk/docs/reference/rebilly-api.md

 ### Payment Cards
 `:::js api.paymentCards`

-Used to create new payment cards and attach them to an existing customer.
-Can also deactivate payment cards.
+A form of payment instrument, the payment cards enable customers to do transactions when buying your products.

 See Payment Instruments.